A Scalable Multi-Robot Framework for Decentralized and Asynchronous Perception-Action-Communication Loops: Real-World Coverage Experiments

-We evaluate our approach for asynchronous Perception-Action-Communication (PAC) on the coverage control problem~\cite{wang11} for a swarm of 32 robots in simulation.
 Coverage control requires the collaboration of a robot swarm to provide sensor coverage to monitor a phenomenon or features of interest in an environment.
 An {\em importance density function} (IDF)~\cite{Gosrich22} is used to model the probability distribution of features of interest.
 The problem is widely studied in robotics and has applications in various domains, including mobile networking~\cite{hexsel11}, surveillance~\cite{doitsidis2012optimal}, and target tracking~\cite{pimenta2010simultaneous}.
-We consider the decentralized setup where the robots have limited sensing and communication capabilities.
+We consider the asynchronous setup where the robots have limited sensing capabilities.
 Furthermore, the environment is not known a priori, and the robots use their sensor to make localized observations of the environment.

 Coverage control is posed as an optimization problem using {\em Voronoi partitions} $\mc P_i$ to assign each robot a distinct subregion of the environment~\cite{Du99, Cortes05, Gosrich22}.
 The objective of the coverage problem is to minimize the cost to cover the environment, weighted by the IDF $\Phi(\cdot)$, see~\cite{Cortes05} for details.